Andover-Robotics/ays-python-curriculum/.guides/content/If-Else-Statement-Practice-4f2b.md

 ----------

 ## Odd or Even
 Very often while programming, you will need  to determine if a number is odd or even.
-Below is a simple and common way of doing it.
+We will now guide you through a common way of doing it.

 |||challenge
 ## Try this:
-You can combine the if else statement with the modulo operator to determine if a number is odd or even:
+You can use the if else statement with the modulo operator to determine if a number is odd or even.

 * Modulo returns the remainder after division is performed
 * Calculate the modulo (`%`) of any number and 2